qexat/garnet/doc/types.md

 If we do the Zig thing and explicitly pass allocator objects around everywhere, then "noalloc" just kinda vanishes.

+Function attributes may include: Pure (no side effects for realsies), no alloc (No heap allocation, may be unnecessary), no panic, fixed stack size (no recursion that can't be tail-optimized, no alloca as if we'd do that in the first place)

 # Generics